Comprehensiveness Metrics for Automatic Evaluation of Factual Recall in Text Generation: Comprehensiveness Metrics

 This step also uses an LLM with the prompt given in Listing~\ref{lst:atomic-revision}.

-\paragraph{Relevance Filtering} Not all atoms extracted from $\mathcal{C}$ are relevant to the user query $P$.
-We filter out irrelevant statements by estimating a relevance score for each atom and discarding those below a pre-determined threshold $T_{\text{rel}}$.
+\textbf{Relevance Filtering.} Not all atoms extracted from $\mathcal{C}$ are relevant to the user query $P$.
+We filter out irrelevant statements by estimating a relevance score for each atom and discarding those below a pre-determined threshold $T_{\text{rel}}$\footnote{ See Appendix \ref{apd:meta-experimental-setup} for discussion and justification of our use of thresholds.}.
 Let:

-Relevance scores are estimated using an LLM and computed as probability-weighted sum of the valid output scores.
+Relevance scores are estimated using an LLM and computed as a probability-weighted sum of the valid output scores.
 The prompt used for relevance filtering is given in Listing~\ref{lst:relevance-filtering}.

-\paragraph{NLI Relation Extraction} Once the relevant atoms are identified, we use natural language inference (NLI) to determine the relationships between them.
+\textbf{NLI Relation Extraction.} Once the relevant atoms are identified, we use natural language inference (NLI) to determine the relationships between them.
 For comprehensiveness evaluation, we only focus on the entailment relations, though contradiction and neutral relations are also computed as by-products.
 Relations are extracted for all context-response, response-context and context-context atom pairs.
 Response-response relations are excluded, as they are irrelevant for evaluating comprehensiveness.
 The atoms along with the relations extracted in this step are then used to construct a directed fact graph $G_F$ as follows:

 Instead of using a dedicated NLI model, we extract the NLI relations using a standard LLM, as a general-purpose model is better able to handle complex and knowledge-heavy statements arising in comprehensiveness evaluation.
 The used LLM prompt is given in Listing \ref{lst:nli-relation-extraction}.